micromata/generator-baumeister/app/templates/_README.md

 	npm install

 npm will look at the `package.json` file and automatically fetch and install the necessary local dependencies needed for our grunt workflow to `\node_modules`.

-Afterwards it will call `bower install` which will look at `bower.json` and install the necessary frontend dependencies needed to build our Bootstrap theme to `\libs`.

-See [Installing and updating external ressources with bower](#using-bower) if you’re new to Bower.

 ## Grunt Workflow and tasks